-- Now you can help us improve dotTEST by sending anonymous usage data to Parasoft.
+- You can now help us improve dotTEST by sending anonymous usage data to Parasoft.
 By default, reporting usage data is disabled – you can opt in anytime using your IDE or the dotTEST configuration setting.

 Removed and Deprecated Support for Environments